 As with Oxford Rye Whisky Batch #1, this expression began life with a diverse maslin grain harvest in 2017, with several different grains growing together in the same field including multiple ancient heritage rye strains, wheat strains and even a few oats and thistles, such is the result of letting nature take its course in a healthy, diverse field.
 It is this authenticity, transported straight from our fields, that gives our whisky its flavour.
-We like to say we’re farming a new approach to spirits.
+We’re farming a new approach to spirits.

 Rye is amazingly powerful and will always bring certain characteristics, but where our whisky is rooted in American Rye Whiskey it is certainly not American Rye Whiskey.
 A long fermentation in Hungarian oak vats has contributed fruity and creamy notes and toasty sourdough crust flavours come courtesy of flaking the grain in a centenary mill, rather than true milling.